 No, no, and no!
 Baking soda is a safe ingredient to use in baking in small amounts.
 However, baking soda is unsafe when eaten raw or in large amounts, so never let your toddler play with this recipe without supervision.

-Also, note that this snow dough is safe to handle by little hands but if you have cuts on your fingers or hands it can sting a bit.
+Also, note that this snow dough is safe to handle with little hands, but if you have cuts on your fingers or hands, it can sting a bit.

 Did you try this sensory activity with your kids?
-If they have fun to play with this, let me a comment below I love to connect with you.
+If they have fun playing with this, let me a comment below.
+I love to connect with you.